The "smell" center of a dog's brain is 40 times larger than yours.

 Dogs only mate twice a year.

 Unspayed females only go into heat twice a year, so dog breeders need to plan carefully.
+Find out exactly what you need to buy your new puppy.

 Tail wagging has its own language.